This page is the regulator-facing companion to Security overview. The

 (forbidden_phrases='diagnose' etc.) but HIPAA is not turn-key.
 Running a HIPAA-grade

-workflow requires Business Associate Agreements (BAAs) with every PHI-touching vendor:
+workflow requires Business Associate Agreements (BAAs) with every PHI-touching sub-processor in

 If you need HIPAA: talk to your Vorel operator before the kickoff call.
 We can sign per-customer

-BAAs with the relevant vendors but the timeline + cost is real.
+BAAs with the relevant sub-processors but the timeline + cost is real.

 Sub-processor disclosure